tektechnologies/Instructor-Prep/201/class-01.md

 - What is HTML, CSS, JS
 - where are the developer tools in Chrome.
 - what is VS code
+- show how to update edit tab size, indentation, and other settings.

 ### Talk about Extensions